Adenylylation: Antibody-based method

-Antibody is famous for its high affinity and selectivity, so it is the good way to detect AMPylated proteins.
-Recently, ɑ- AMP antibodies is used to directly detect and isolate AMPylated proteins (especially AMPylated tyrosine and AMPylated threonine) from cells and cell lysates.
-AMPylation is a post-translational modification, so it will modify protein properties by giving the polar character of AMP and hydrophobicity.
-Thus, instead of using antibodies that detect a whole peptide sequence, raising AMP antibodies directly targeted to specific amino acids are preferred.
+Antibodies are known for their high affinity and selectivity, making them a good way to detect AMPylated proteins.
+Recently, ɑ- AMP antibodies were developed to directly detect and isolate AMPylated proteins (especially AMPylated tyrosine and AMPylated threonine) from cells and cell lysates.
+AMPylation is a post-translational modification that can be found on many protein sequences.
+Thus, instead of using antibodies that detect a specific AMPylated peptide sequence, raising AMP antibodies directly targeted to specific amino acids are considered superior.

 Mass spectrometry

-Previously, many science works used Mass Spectrometry (MS) in different fragmentation modes to detect AMPylated peptides.
+Previously, many studies used Mass Spectrometry (MS) in different fragmentation modes to detect AMPylated peptides.
 In responses to the distinctive fragmentation techniques, AMPylated protein sequences disintegrated at different parts of AMP.
 While electron transfer dissociation (ETD) creates minimum fragments and less complicated spectra, collision-induced dissociation (CID) and high-energy collision (HCD) fragmentation generate characteristic ions suitable for AMPylated proteins identification by generating multiple AMP fragments.
 Due to AMP's stability, peptide fragmentation spectra is easy to read manually or with search engines.

 Inhibitors

-Inhibitors of protein AMPylation with inhibitory constant (Ki) ranging from 6 - 50 µM and at least 30-fold selectivity versus HypE have been discovered.
+Inhibitors of protein AMPylation with inhibitory constant (Ki) ranging from 6 - 50 μM and at least 30-fold selectivity versus HypE have been discovered.